 Online meeting spaces make it difficult to “pass the basket.”
 Some groups have set up digital contribution accounts with services like Venmo, PayPal, Google Pay, etc. to deal with this problem.
 Now might be a good time to review an essential piece of AA literature, “Self-Support: Where Money and Spirituality Mix.”

 Each group is autonomous and might consider taking a group conscience on whether digital contributions are an option, and which platform (or mix of platforms) best suits their groups’ needs.
+An alternative to digital contributions for your group could be as simple as providing a trusted servant’s mailing address for your members to mail a check.

 Why collect 7th Tradition for an online meeting?